-It had to happen – at some point I would be called upon to St John’s Wood to babysit the sprogs from hell – my two nephews Patrick and Harry.
+It had to happen – at some point, I would be called upon to St John’s Wood to babysit the sports from hell – my two nephews, Patrick and Harry.

 Their school annoyingly had an inset day today, so while the world and his dog ferried their offspring to a new school term, I was in a taxi over to their house to help my brother out.

-The call came late last night while I was on my way home from a rather wonderful dinner in Knightsbridge with an equally wonderful client who had requested a high class escort for a date while he was staying in London.
+The call came late last night while I was on my way home from a beautiful dinner in Knightsbridge with an equally excellent ex-excellent who had requested a high-class escort for a date while he was staying in London.
 I was in the taxi alone as dinner didn’t become a hotel stay, so I took the call.
 God knows I wish I hadn’t – but when one of your relatives rings you late at night, it’s usually for a reason.
-Jason begged and pleaded with me to do my sisterly duty as the child-minder had stomach flu and Mum and Dad had just taken a city break to Madrid.
-What could I say other than ‘sure, I can be with you at 8.30am’
+Jason begged and pleaded with me to do my sisterly duty as the child-minder had stomach flu, and Mum and Dad had just taken a city break to Madrid.
+What could I say other than that thaSuresure, I can be with you at 8.30 a.m’.

 And I was.

 Patrick came hurtling out of the front door before I had as much as stepped up to the front gate.
-He explained that mummy had just gone to work and daddy was waiting for me to arrive before he went off to his job in the “big tower” – Canary Wharf to you and me.
-As it happened Daddy was also in a panic as their new Labrador puppy had taken a shine to one of his best work shoes and was trying to retrieve it before it became a salivary, sticky shell of a shoe.
-Harry was sitting quietly at the dining room table, working his way methodically through a bowl of cereal and barely raised his eyes let alone his face to acknowledge my arrival.
+He explained that mummy had just gone to work and daddy was waiting for me to arrive before he went to his job in the “big tower” – Canary Wharf to you and me.
+As it happened, Day was also in a panic as their new Labrador puppy had taken a shine to one of his best work shoes and was trying to retrieve it before it became a salivary, sticky shell of a shoe.
+Harry was sitting quietly at the dining room table, working his way methodically through a bowl of cereal and raised his eyes, let alone his face, to acknowledge my arrival.

-As my brother departed, promising that my sister in law would be back at 2pm, he mentioned that the puppy would need a walk soon before he chewed anything else.
-I eyed my new shoes and Nicole Fahri jacket and thought I’d do that pretty quickly.
+As my brother departed, promising that my sister-in-law would be back at 2 pm, he mentioned that the puppy would need a walk soon before he chewed anything else.
+I eyed my new shoes and Nicole Fahri jacket and thought I’d do that quickly.

-So back we went and thanking god for a sunny day, I decided to get out the hose and have a water fight with the dog to try and get rid of the smell.
-Obviously, I borrowed a pair of dear-brother’s jogging bottoms as designer jeans plus an over enthusiastic mutt don’t marry well.
+So back we went and thanked god for a sunny day; I decided to get out of the house and have a water fight with the dog to try and get rid of the smell.
+I borrowed a pair of dear brother’s jogging bottoms as designer jeans, plus an over-enthusiastic mutt doesn’t marry well.

-Thankfully, my sister in law arrived home at 2pm as promised and took over.
-She found the four of us in the garden, sipping lemonade commented that I must do this more often.
-I just smiled weakly; ruffle Harry’s hair and thought not bloomin’ likely!
+Thankfully, my sister-in-law arrived home at 2 pm as promised and took over.
+She found the four of us in the garden, sipping lemonade, and commented that I must do this more often.
+I just smiled weakly, ruffled Harry’s hair and thought not bloomin’ likely!